sveltejs/kit/.changeset/strange-lizards-drive.md

 '@sveltejs/kit': patch
 ---

-fix: use rest param's matcher if optional is empty
+fix: don't skip rest parameter's matcher when there is a non-matching optional parameter